GreyBeard42/pybreakout/README.md

-# pycellularautomata
+# pybreakout
-Cellular Automata in Python
+Atari Breakout in Python